Blakesley, Colin Phillip Interview

 Did you have a ticket for that?

-Well I had my tickets for welding; I had me [my] welding tickets all my life – not quite in the last years, but I carried them all my life.
-But I mean being a welder, leads you to many other aspects of jobs, ‘specially at Tomoana ‘cause you’ve got to be hands on – not just welding, you’ve got to be able to … whoops! that pump’s blown apart.
-You’ve got to fix it.
-You’ve got to be a mechanical engineer also, and a mechanic and a painter and a labourer.
-Yeah, got to be a bit of everything.
-Whereas some people just stick to the one job, they stay there all their lives and don’t do anything else.
+Well I had my tickets for welding; I had my welding tickets all my life – not quite in the last years, but I carried them all my life.
+But I mean being a fitter/welder, leads you to many other aspects of jobs, ‘specially at Tomoana because you’ve got to be hands on – not just welding, you’ve got to be able to … ‘Whoops!
+That pump’s blown apart; got to fix it.’
+You’ve got to be a mechanical engineer also, and a mechani, and a painter, and a labourer.
+Yeah, got to be a bit of everything. whereas some people just stick to the one job, they stay there all their lives and don’t do anything else.

 Boring.

-So boring.
+Very boring.
 I preferred a good variety, and Tomoana was a good variety.
 And a lot of other places I worked too – the juicing plant was a great variety of work.
-Unfortunately that went under, so I was back out looking for a job again and I finished up with a good job with All Steel Engineering, which was run by Tony Keong; and he died just recently.
-That was a good job, once again a good variety of work, great variety of work.
+Unfortunately that went under, so I was back out looking for a job again.
+I finished up with a good job with All Steel Engineering, which was run by Tony Keogh, and he died just recently.
+That was a good job, once again a good variety of work, great variety.

 With forestry?

-Forestry, yep; doing logging repairs, machine repairs, breakages.
-I enjoyed that.
+Pastoralists, yep; doing logging repairs, machine repairs, breakages.
+Oh, I enjoyed that.

 Hard hat stuff.